insighio/microSDI12/README.md

   output: [1, 2, -3, 4.1, 5, 6, 7, 8, 9]
 ```
   * args:
-    * SDI-12 sensor address.
+    * `address`: SDI-12 sensor address.
 Typical range: 0-9.
-    * measurement_name: Configures the name of the query.
+    * `measurement_name`: Configures the name of the query.
 Default is "M" as the default query is "aM!".
-    * number_of_measurements_digit_count: Defines the number of expected digits in response.
+    * `number_of_measurements_digit_count`: Defines the number of expected digits in response.
 Default is 1 for the responses 'atttn'.
-    * force_wait_period: ignore service requests between measurement request and measurement retrieval and wait for the period of time requrned by the measurement request response.
+    * `force_wait_period`: ignore service requests between measurement request and measurement retrieval and wait for the period of time requrned by the measurement request response.
   * returns:
     * Measurement data array: an array containing all the data collected from the sensor.
 For details on each data value, please advise sensor manufacturer manuals.
 If sensor is unreachable, returns `None`